-The most prevalent ultrasound programs are associate's and bachelor's degree programs, with the associate's degree program being the most popular.
+The most prevalent ultrasound programs are associate's and bachelor's degree programs.
 Master's degree programs are not common.

-Master's degree programs allow ultrasound technologists to pursue an area of specialization such as abdominal or obstetric imagining.
-Master's programs also have a research component.
+Master's degree programs allow ultrasound technologists to pursue an area of specialization such as abdominal or obstetric imaging.

 Associate's Degree in Ultrasound